This super cool St. Patrick’s Day Shamrock Sensory Bottle is entertaining for children!

 Here’s our St. Patrick’s Day Sensory Bottle for kids to make during the month of March!

-- Empty one bottle of glue into bottle.
+Empty the contents of one bottle of glue into the bottle.

 Fill the empty glue bottle about half full with warm water (about ¼ cup) and seal with the lid.